MatthewSZhang/fastcan/README.rst

 FastCan: A Fast Canonical-Correlation-Based Feature Selection Method
 ====================================================================

-FastCan is a python implementation of the paper
+FastCan is a Python implementation of the following papers.

 #.
 Zhang, S., & Lang, Z. Q. (2022).
     Orthogonal least squares based fast feature selection for